 Foreword by Tej Kohli:

-It therefore became important to share more of my contemporary story and even to start engaging on a limited basis with the media.
-Eventually it was suggested that I should allow someone to help me to tell my story in the form of a blog.
-And so, what follows, whilst not quite ‘in my own words’, is a faithful and accurate capture of my story as I have lived and experienced it.
+And so, what follows, whilst not quite ‘in my own words’, is a faithful and accurate capture of my life story as I have lived and experienced it.

 “Make your product in the United States, sell it in Asia and then spend your profits in Europe” says Tej Kohli.
-The 61-year-old investor and philanthropist is sitting in his newly constructed garage at his home in leafy Oxfordshire, England.
-Since 2006 the family home, which sits within several acres of immaculately landscaped gardens, has been home to Tej Kohli, his wife Wendy and their teenage son and daughter, aged 17 and 14.
+It is 2020 and the 61-year-old investor and philanthropist is sitting in his newly constructed garage at his home in leafy Oxfordshire, England.
+Since 2006 the family home, which sits within several acres of immaculately landscaped gardens, has been home to Tej Kohli.

-Tej Kohli is a colourful character with a passion for problem solving using technology and a growing portfolio of successes.
+Tej Kohli is a colourful character with a passion for problem solving.
 He is also full of surprises.
-During a tour of the gardens, an unassuming doorway cut into a privet hedge opens to reveal a 2-acre Japanese Garden, complete with cascading waterfalls and Japanese shrubbery.
+During a tour of the gardens, an unassuming doorway cut into a hedge opens to reveal a 2-acre Japanese Garden.
 “We flew the designers and gardeners in from Japan” says Kohli.
-“They lived on site for nearly a year building the garden, and it takes a lot of effort to continually nurture and care for it”.
+“They lived on site for nearly a year building that garden”.

 The ‘Wild West’ Days Of The Dot Com Boom

 Kohli bought the Oxfordshire house after selling a series of companies that he had built up from his base in Costa Rica between 1999 and 2006.
-One such company was Estacion Tramar, a payment gateways specialist that Kohli sold in a high value trade sale in 2008 (with earn outs until 2012).
-Estacion Tramar was one of a portfolio of companies that Tej Kohli had rapidly grown during the ‘Wild West’ days of the dot com boom thanks to market-leading proprietary fraud prevention technologies.
-Many of Kohli’s enterprises dominated the payment gateways business for ‘high risk’ industries.
+One such company was Estacion Tramar, a payment gateways specialist.

 “It was very profitable” says Kohli, “but also highly technical.
-Today people take a lot of online technologies for granted, but we were figuring them out, building them from the ground up and then competing in a constant arms race to remain the best.
-By the time that I left in 2006 the company employed hundreds of software developers around the world”.
+Today people take a lot of online technologies for granted, but we were figuring them out, building them from the ground up and then competing in a constant arms race to remain ahead.
+By the time that I left in 2006 the company employed hundreds of software developers in India and in Costa Rica”.